jdevalk/wp-api-privacy/README.md

 After installing the plugin, you can also use the "HTTP Requests Manager" plugin to verify the user-agent field has been changed to "WordPress/Private"

-The navigate to your plugins page in the WordPress admin panel and activate the plugin